osullik/GESTALT/README.md

 To get the files from FLICKR you need API Keys.
 API access can be requested [here](https://www.flickr.com/services/api/misc.api_keys.html).
 You then need to add them to your local environment variables with commands

-        flickr_key=<your_api_key_here>
+    export flickr_key=<your_api_key_here>
-        flickr_secret=<your_secret_key_here>
+    export flickr_secret=<your_secret_key_here>

-To use the end-to-end scripts, navigate to the scripts folder from the root directory **IMPORTANT: The scripts use relative directory addressing and all assume that they are being executed from within the GESTALT/scripts directory**:
+To use the end-to-end scripts, navigate to the scripts folder from the root directory **IMPORTANT: The scripts use relative directory addressing and all assume that they are being executed from within the GESTALT_SIGSPATIAL/scripts directory**:

     cd scripts

 ### Swan Valley Wineries:

-        99a_ingestSwanValley.sh
+    sh 99a_ingestSwanValley.sh

 ### DC:

-        99b_IngestDC.sh
+    sh 99b_IngestDC.sh

 Note that after you have run the shell scritps for the first time you may want to comment out the lines that invokes the querying of FLICKR - the results will be stored after a single run.